 Grey deprives the shape of part of its value.

-Color has an enormous influence on humans.
+Color has an enormous impact on humans.
 Two thirds of everything we process and remember is visual: light and shapes.
-They have a permanent impact on our daily lives, our state of mind, performance, hormonal state, metabolism and so much more.
+They have a permanent effect on our daily lives, our state of mind, performance, hormonal state, metabolism and so much more.
 And still, color is one of the most neglected and underappreciated aspects in design and development, as well as in most creative education programs in the world.

 As we saw earlier, color also influences our purchasing decisions.
 Any communication or advertisement of your brand, product range or project uses color in a certain way.
 Our brain will subconsciously pick up your message based on the visual components.
 The question is: is the right message conveyed?
 All our expertise is used to choose the right colors and apply them to your designs, brands, packaging and advertisements that sell.